Outside the Aspen enclave, there is a lot to experience! Here are other places you can explore.

 Aspen and Glenwood Springs are connected via the Rio Grande Trail, a mostly paved trail meandering along the Roaring Fork River.
 We recommend starting in Aspen so the 44-mile ride to Glenwood is mostly downhill.

 The North Fork Valley is comprised of the towns Paonia, Hotchkiss and Crawford.
 Lovely scenery, fine food, superior drink, and culture combine to bring you the joys of small town life.
 You may be familiar with these wonderful towns without even realizing it.
 Chances are the produce you gathered at the Saturday Market, or your dinner at one of Aspen's restaurants was grown in the North Fork Valley.
-As it was a century ago as it is today, cattle ranches, orchard operations, and coal mining are the mainstays of the local economy.
+As it was a century ago and remains today, cattle ranches, orchard operations, and coal mining are the mainstays of the local economy.
 In 2014 Colorado officially recognized the North Fork Valley as a Colorado Creative District, a variety of fine artists call the Valley home.

 - Hunting & Fishing